Aberrant Examination Regulation written examinations

-By fraud is meant an act or omission by the student designed to partly or wholly hinder the forming of a correct assessment of his or her knowledge, insight and skills or the knowledge, insight and skills (or that of another student).
+15.1 By fraud is meant an act or omission by the student which partly or wholly hinders the forming of a correct assessment of his or her or someone else’s knowledge, insight and skills.

 In cases of fraud during an examination, the examiner or invigilator is authorised to exclude the student in question from participation in the examination (articles 11.5 and 15 Examination Regulation).
 The examiner makes sure that a full report of the determined or suspected fraud will be sent to the Board of Examiners and that a copy of that report is sent to the student.
 If there is a serious suspicion of fraud, the examiner or invigilator has the right to inspect the student’s belongings which were brought into the examination room.

 The Board of Examiners is authorised to pass judgement on students who are suspected to have committed fraud.
 The Board will invite the student for a hearing.
 Both the reporting examiner and the student will be given the opportunity to present their views on the matter.